AN ARTIST-LED TATTOO STUDIO

 REFLECTIONS

-I think that the project was a success — it allowed me to gain an insight into how to create a pleasant experience for the user through designing a well balanced and thoughtful interface.
+The project allowed me to better understand the importance of creating a pleasant experience for the user through designing a well balanced and thoughtful interface.

-User research and testing allowed me to better understand the needs and concerns of potential users with varying levels of experience.
+User research and subsequent testing allowed me to better understand the needs and concerns of potential users with varying levels of experience.
 It showed me how important those insights are when creating the actual product and building trust between the brand and the user.